-- 1. Norwich Steiner School is unsuitable for a child's age, ability or special educational needs. - 2.
-The child's attendance would be incompatible with the efficient education of the children already placed in our school. - 3.
-The school does not have the resources to meet their need and parents are unable to resource outside support.
-This includes considerations of health and safety and access. - 4.
-The constellation of the class into which the new applicant would be placed, is already disproportionately overstretched with SEND.
+- Norwich Steiner School is unsuitable for a child's age, ability or special educational needs. - The child's attendance would be incompatible with the efficient education of the children already placed in the school. - The school does not have the resources to meet their need and parents are unable to resource outside support.
+This includes considerations of health and safety and access. - The constellation of the class into which the new applicant would be placed, is already disproportionately overstretched with SEND.

-8. Complaints Procedure
+8 Complaints Procedure

-If a parent has a concern about the SEND provision for a child, they should, in the first instance, ask for an initial meeting with the child's class teacher who will consult the SENDCO.
+If a parent has a concern about the provision for a child with identified SEND, they should, in the first instance, ask for an initial meeting with the child's class teacher who will consult the SENDCO.

 If the matter is not resolved at this meeting, a second meeting, involving the parent(s), class teacher, and SENDCO will be arranged.
 For this meeting, the SENDCO will consult the child's other teachers and may decide to observe the child in the classroom.
-At this point it may also be decided to seek external advice (ie GP's report) relating to a specific learning difficulty.
+External advice relating to a specific learning difficulty may be obtained.
 In this case, a subsequent meeting will be held to take account of such advice.
-In the event that a concern remains unresolved after these meetings, the parent(s) will be referred to the school's standard complaints procedure.
+In the event that a concern remains unresolved after these meetings, the parent(s) will be referred to the school's Parental complaints procedure.